sensor-web/sensorweb-plan/README.md

 ### Growth Hypothesis
 * Question to Answer
   - Is the demand strong enough to generate viral effect?
-* Customers want to help us spread the word
+* Customers want to help us spread the word.

 ## SensorWeb's Hypothesis for Schools
 ### Value Hypothesis